 If the value satisfies the condition, it is returned.
 Otherwise, a call to

-When evaluating value | #Contract
+value | Contract

 , the interpreter calls Contract

-appropriate label and value
+with an appropriate label and

 as arguments.